 Learn more about our partnerships at Edinco.

-Frequently Asked Questions About Tongue Cleaning
+Frequently Asked Questions about tongue cleaning.

 1. Can tongue scraping cure bad breath?

-The product targets the main origin of most infections but its effectiveness increases when used with proper hygiene maintenance.
+The product targets the main origin of most infections, but its effectiveness increases when used with proper hygiene maintenance.

 2. Is it safe for children or people with sensitive tongues?

 People with sensitive tongues and children can use this product safely.
-The equipment for children and soft pressure techniques work best with young users but sensitive individuals should begin with gentle strokes.
+The equipment for children and soft pressure techniques work best with young users, but sensitive individuals should begin with gentle strokes.

 3. Can I use a spoon instead of a scraper?